Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: User Study

 \subsection{Participants}

 We recruited 12 participants from our local community (age range: 23 to 35, Mdn=26; 7 self-identified as female and 5 as male).
 On a 5-point scale from 1-never to 5-very frequently, participants reported how often they engaged in writing activities (Mdn=5, SD=.7), how often they use generative AI to help them during writing activities (Mdn=2.5, SD=1.5), and how often they use drawing software (Mdn=3, SD=1).
-They indicated writing content related to academic writing (12), professional writing (11), and creative writing (2).
+Most of their writing was academic (12), professional (11), and creative (2).
 On a 5-point scale from 1-not at all familiar to 5-extremely familiar, they also reported their familiarity with specific drawing software features such as colour pickers (Mdn=5, SD=.8), drawing tools (Mdn=4, SD=.7), layers (Mdn=4, SD=1.1), and boolean operations on shapes (Mdn=4, SD=.6).